Workers Comp Lawyer NJ

 Don’t Wait for Permission

-While it is necessary to notify your employer of the accident, our NJ workers comp lawyer want you to know that you do not need to wait for permission to seek treatment.
+While it is necessary to notify your employer of the accident, our NJ workers’ comp lawyer wants you to know that you do not need to wait for permission to seek treatment.
 Go to a hospital and get checked out.

 Inform Your Doctor